bohdanz1997/clash-of-clans-map-builder/docs/components.md

 Two kinds:

-- Client - initiator, performs some action with Source, ex.
+- Initiator - performs some action with Target, ex.
 Pointer
-- Source - target, with which some action are taken, ex.
+- Target -  with which some action are taken, ex.
 Building

 Interaction States: